RapidOnGfuel/gambleing-frontend/README.md

 ```git
 gh repo clone RapidOnGfuel/gambleing-frontend
 ```
-Then go to where you installed it and open index.html
+Then go to where you installed it and open *index.html*

+# Happy Gambling!